 Although Clinton said she objected to one narrow sliver of the D.C. v.
-Heller decision during the debate, she expressed broader opposition to the ruling in a Bloomberg Politics article
+Heller decision during the debate, she expressed broader opposition to the ruling in a Bloomberg Politics article published last spring.

 “Clinton believes Heller was wrongly decided in that cities and states should have the power to craft common sense laws to keep their residents safe, like safe storage laws to prevent toddlers from accessing guns,” said Maya Harris, a policy adviser to Clinton, in a statement emailed to Bloomberg.
 “In overturning Washington DC’s safe storage law, Clinton worries that Heller may open the door to overturning thoughtful, common sense safety measures in the future.”

 In a recording leaked from a private fundraiser last year, Clinton said, more broadly, “The Supreme Court is wrong on the Second Amendment” while talking about the case.